GT-RAIL/rail_halloween/local_interfaces/local_strategy/README.md

 - **goal** - transformed version of argument sent to run
     - arm:pose_waypoints - the series of waypoints to take the arm to
     - beep:beep - name of the beep key
+    - find_closest_person:max_duration - the max amount of time, float, within which to find a person
     - find_grasps:segmented_obj - of type rail_manipulation_msgs/SegmentedObject
     - find_object:obj - the string name of the object in the DB
     - gripper:command - open/close command sent
+    - listen:expected_cmd - the speech command that we were expecting
     - look:pose - dictionary of the pose to look at
     - move:coords - list of waypoints to visit
     - pick:cube_idx - the index of the cube in the segmented objects list